-- 1. Off press and release the START/STOP button without applying the brake pedal when your vehicle is in accessory or on modes or when the engine is running.
-Note: When the vehicle is in motion, a single press and release of the START/STOP button will not switch off the engine.
-In order to switch off the engine while the vehicle is in motion, press and hold the START/STOP button for at least one second. - 2.
+- 1. Off press and release the START/STOP button without applying the brake pedal when your vehicle is in accessory or on modes or when the engine is running. - 2.
 Accessory press and release the START/STOP button without applying the brake pedal.
 This allows electrical accessories such as the radio to operate while the engine is not running.
 ACCESSORY POWER ACTIVE and PRESS BRAKE TO START will be displayed in the message center.
 Refer to Message center in the Instrument Cluster chapter for more information. - 3.
 On press and hold the START/STOP button for at least one second without applying the brake pedal.
 This will power your vehicle's electrical system and the warning lights in the instrument cluster will illuminate, but the engine will remain off.
 Note: You cannot immediately start your vehicle from the on mode.
 If you would like to start the vehicle and you are in on mode, you must first switch the vehicle off.